nicolabio/sw-assignment-py/ASSIGNMENT.md

 1. Verify project.
 See README.md for more details.

-2. Next, we want to improve this tool by adding a filter to only certain files.
+2. Next, we want to improve this tool by adding a filter to print files of a certain type (suffix).
 For example, to only print .dcm files.
 Add this feature to the code.

-2. TODO(ILIAS): Some devopsish task.
+3. TODO(ILIAS): Some devopsish task.

-The bucket only contains folders.
-These folders only contain files.
+Now, we are printing all folders, and only filter on prefix and suffix.
+However, imagine that a dicom folder has a slightly more complex definition.

-DICOM folder is defined as:
+Let's say that a DICOM folder is defined as:
 * One and only one text file (.txt).
 * At least two dicom files (.dcm).

+You may assume that the bucket only contains folders, and that these folders only contain files (no nested folders).

 3. Change the code such that only the files inside dicom folders are printed.
 You don't have to write tests for this feature.